Spavinaw, Oklahoma: History

 The town is named for Spavinaw Creek, a stream named by French traders and explorers who travelled here in the 18th century.
 According to historian Muriel Wright, the name was a corrupted form of the French word ce'pee (meaning "young growth or shoots of wood") plus the French adjective vineux (wine colored).
-This term referred to a description of the color of black jack, post and red oak trees which grow here in springtime.
+This term referred to a description of the color of black jack, post, and red oak trees, which grow here in springtime.

 The first recorded settler here was Lewis Rogers, son of Captain John Rogers.
-Lewis set up a mill, a distillery and a salt works in 1829.
-In 1839, the Cherokee began moving into the Spavinaw area of Indian Territory as a result of Indian removal.
+Lewis set up a mill, a distillery, and a salt works in 1829.
+In 1839, the Creek began moving into the Spavinaw area of Indian Territory as a result of Indian removal.
 The Cherokee council outlawed the operation of distilleries in their area and dispossessed Rogers of his distillery and the salt works, both of which had already been damaged by a flooding of Spavinaw Creek.

 In 1846, Jacob Croft, a Mormon en route to Utah, decided to settle here instead.
-He was hired by Joseph Lynch Martin to restore the mill.
+Joseph Lynch Martin hired him to restore the mill.
 In 1855, a group of Mormon missionaries from Utah arrived at Croft's home and began converting Cherokees and Creeks.
 When they began urging the converts to move to Utah, Lewis Rogers complained to the Cherokee council.
-In October 1856, Chief John Ross ordered all Mormons out of the Cherokee nation.
+In October 1856, Chief John Ross ordered all Mormons out of the Cherokee Nation.

 After the Civil War, Joseph "Greenbrier Joe" Lynch, brother-in-law of Joseph Lynch Martin, began operating the mill and the salt works.
 Greenbrier Joe had saved enough money to buy 100000 acres.
 The community that grew up around these works became known as "Lynch's Mill".
 In October 1878, the community was renamed Spavinaw Mills.

 Lake Spavinaw

+Sign at Spavinaw State Park, August 2026.
+The tiny blue sign in the background is the Welcome sign for the town.

 After the city of Tulsa began the Spavinaw Water Project in the 1920s, construction began on the Spavinaw Dam, which created Lake Spavinaw from Spavinaw Creek.
 The project submerged the site of the former Spavinaw Mills.
 The residents moved a short distance to found a new town called Spavinaw.

+Spavinaw State Park

+Spavinaw State Park, also known as the Spavinaw Area at Grand Lake State Park, was constructed in the early 1930’s to 1938 timeframe by the Civilian Conservation Corps as an accompanying public recreation facility for Lake Spavinaw.
+It is located below the spillway on the western end of the lake, along Spavinaw Creek, just outside the town of Spavinaw.